biolink/biolink-model/guidelines/understanding-the-model.md

 > **Note:** While we say `association` when defining the model using BiolinkML, the acutal CURIE for this class is `biolink:Association`

-Note: talk about reified associations!

 #### Mixins

 Mixins are classes that contain slots (properties) for use by other classes.

 Mixins are abstract classes and they cannot be instantiated by themselves.
-That is, there cannot be an instance of a mixin.
+That is, there cannot be an instance of a mixin class.

 Mixins are defined as a way of encouraging reuse of specific slots (properties) while ensuring a clear inheritance chain.